10 Tips for Working with a

 What makes your company unique?
 How are your products superior to the competition's?

-While you may prefer to not mention your competition by name, you can still sell against them by highlighting your product's superiority in certain areas and by raising questions that the consumer should ask before making a selection.
+While you may prefer to not mention your competition by name, a skilled copywriter can sell against them by highlighting your product’s superiority in certain areas and by raising questions that the consumer should ask before making a selection.

 4. Provide previously written marketing materials.